 This post may contain affiliate links to products I adore and trust in my kitchen.
 Thank you for supporting Cooking In Stilettos!

 It’s the beginning of February!
 I was thinking a lot about what should I make for the beginning of this cold but lovely month.

-I had the worst time choosing recipes to feature – there were so many fabulous ones that I had a hard time picking just one.
-Between Petronilla’s Apple Cake, an Irish Whiskey Cake that is after my own heart, Raisin and Oregano Bread Rolls, and her Lemon Marmalade, how could I pick just one?
-However, when I saw that she had a recipe for Rustic Balsamic Mustard, I knew that was it.
+I had the worst time choosing recipes to feature – there were so many fabulous recipes to choose so how could I pick just one?
+Well, recently I saw one for Rustic Balsamic Mustardand I realized I should make it.

 Anywhoo – this mustard was so simple to whip up.
 A few ingredients, a bit of soaking in a balsamic sauce and a whir in the mini food processor and *viola* you have a spicy condiment that is begging for a fabulous Philly pretzel to serve with.
 Sadly, my yellow mustard seeds were well past their prime so I went with some ground mustard and a blackish/brown mustard seed.
 The darker the seed, the spicier the mustard will be.

 This recipe is a tried and true in my household – sweet, savory, spicy and a bit of sass – that’s the perfect mustard!

 Adding the ground mustard to the balsamic mixture